Relativistic effects on the Schr\"odinger-Newton equation: Conclusions

-In order to get a clear picture about how relativistic corrections influence the dynamics, we have compared the evolution of the chosen states under both the relativistic and the nonrelativistic Schr\"odinger-Newton equation.
-As it is well known from previous analysis of the nonrelativistic system, two regimes can be distinguished, depending on the value of the parameter $\kappa$ or, equivalently for the set of (fixed-mass) states we have considered, on the initial width $\sigma$.
-In the weak self-gravitational regime the wave packet disperses as for the free-particle case, but slower.
+In order to get a clear picture about how relativistic corrections influence the dynamics, we have compared the evolution of the chosen states under both the relativistic and the nonrelativistic Schr\"odinger-Newton equations.
+As is well known from previous analysis of the nonrelativistic system, two regimes can be distinguished depending on the value of the parameter $\kappa$ or, equivalently for the set of (fixed-mass) states we have considered, on the initial width $\sigma$.
+In the weak self-gravitational regime, the wave packet disperses as for the free-particle case, but more slowly.
 In contrast, in the strong self-gravitational regime, the wave packet oscillates around a certain fixed radius, slowly decaying into a stationary state.
 On the one hand, we have observed that, in the weak self-gravitational regime, the dispersion of the wave packet is slower under the presence of relativistic correction terms.
 On the other hand, in the strong self-gravitational regime, the most relevant effect of the relativistic terms is a reduction of the equilibrium radius around which the peak of the wave function oscillates.
 In particular, this behavior indicates that the wave function will eventually settle into a more compact stationary state.
 In addition, the frequency of the oscillations is increased, producing, in this sense, a faster evolution of the relativistic system, while the change in the amplitude depends on the specific value of the initial width.
 All in all, one can state that relativistic terms effectively increase the self-gravitation of the particle and thus reinforce the validity of the Schr\"odinger-Newton model as an explanation for the localization of quantum states by gravitational collapse.
+A similar result was found in Ref. \cite{Manfredi15}, where the relativistic effects produced in this system by the gravitomagnetic vector potential were studied.